SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 As you can see, different levels of data management strategies entail very different SMS interactions.

-For very small carriers with simple needs, they may be able to maintain an acceptable level of safety with limited SMS interaction.
+Very small carriers with simple needs, may be able to maintain an acceptable level of safety with limited SMS interaction.
 Of course, with impending FAA SMS compliance requirements, and the fact that smaller carriers statistically have a much higher incident rate, even the smallest carriers can benefit from at least using a single point-solution to facilitate SMS data management.
-In this case, the single most beneficial point solution will be either a safety reporting system or the risk management system.
+In this case, the single most beneficial point solution will be either a safety reporting system or a risk management system.
 This will be determined by the volume of safety reports that enter the SMS.

 Each aviation service provider will have different needs based on: